 With relatively low interest rates, many people are looking at property investment as a way of making their savings work harder.
 The average yield on a buy-to-let property sits at around 5%-6%, while interest rates in a savings account are around 1%-2%.
 Throw in competitive rates on buy-to-let mortgages and you can see why property is a key investment sector.

 Tax changes are making buy-to-let property investment less appealing.
 Thanks to the additional stamp duty rate, which is levied when you buy extra properties alongside your main dwelling place, buying a second property is now significantly more expensive.

 For example, a £200,000 property bought as an investment or second home, will have a £7,500 stamp duty bill.
 Add in all the other costs involved in purchasing a property – legal fees, surveys, mortgage costs – and your investment will have to work very hard to recoup what you have to spend getting it up and running.

 The risks of property investing

 A number of variables could affect how your property investment performs.
 Your capital return is dependent on house prices going up, while your income depends on how much rent you can charge, and both are reliant on a steady, or increasing, level of demand for your property.
-If there isn’t demand you could be left with an empty property not providing you with an income and no-one willing to buy it from you either.

 You need to be ready to invest for the long-term in order to make sure you earn back what it has cost you to purchase your buy-to-let and to allow time for your returns to be smoothed out.